jaidenmeiden/nvim-ide/README.md

 # Spaces & Tabs {{{
 set sw=2                                         # Reduce tabulations width
-set tabstop=4                                    # number of visual spaces per TAB set softtabstop=4                                # number of spaces in tab when editing set shiftwidth=4                                 # number of spaces to use for autoindent set expandtab                                    # Set spaces like tabulations (Tabs are space) set autoindent set copyindent                                   # copy indent from the previous line set smarttab                                     # Set smart tab set smartindent                                  # Set smart indent
+set tabstop=4                                    # Number of visual spaces per TAB set softtabstop=4                                # Number of spaces in tab when editing set shiftwidth=4                                 # Number of spaces to use for autoindent set expandtab                                    # Set spaces like tabulations (Tabs are space) set smarttab                                     # Set smart tab set autoindent                                   # Uses the indent from the previous line set copyindent                                   # Copy the structure of the existing lines indent when
+                                                 # autoindenting a new line.
+set smartindent                                  # Is like 'autoindent' but also recognizes some syntax to
+		                                         # increase/reduce the indent where appropriate.

 # }}} Spaces & Tabs